 Presently, input tax credit is available under the Excise Duty and Service Tax on payment basis.
 However, under the State VAT, it is allowable on the basis of tax invoice, irrespective of date of payment.
 It is probable that tax credit under GST would be available on the payment basis.
 The dealers, who are presently registered under the VAT only, will have to accordingly adjust their business norms to avoid unnecessary blockage of working capital for payment of tax.

-The proposed GST model states that a supply of goods in the course of import shall be deemed to be a supply of goods in the course of inter-state trade and accordingly leviable to IGST. lITC
+The proposed GST model states that a supply of goods in the course of import shall be deemed to be a supply of goods in the course of inter-state trade and accordingly leviable to IGST.
+The Centre would levy and collect the IGST on all inter-State supply of goods and services.
+There will be seamless flow of ITC from one State to another.
+Proceeds of IGST will be apportioned among the States.
+IGST model permits cross-utilization of credit of IGST, CGST & SGST for paying IGST unlike intra –State supply where the CGST/SGST credit can be utilized only for paying CGST/SGST respectively.

 Rates Proposed Under GST Law: